Software-Engineering-Folks/slash/README.md

 - Coupon Scraping: Incorporate coupon scraping functionality to help users save even more by automatically finding and applying available discounts.
 - Expanded Scraper Coverage: Add more scrapers to cover a wider range of e-commerce websites, offering users more options and better deals across various platforms.
+- Enhance the application by integrating an AI-powered chatbot using OpenAI's GPT models or other AI services.
+This chatbot will interact with users to understand their product preferences based on feature descriptions and suggest relevant products sorted by relevancy.
 - UI Improvements?
 [Edit Please]